kcartlidge/nodice/README.md

 ## Container Scope

 * Declared *without* a `var` a `container` gains global scope.
-* Declare *with* a `var` a `container` is scoped like any other JavaScript object.
+* Declared *with* a `var` a `container` is scoped like any other JavaScript object.

-It is therefore possible to have local (or even private module) containers in addition to a possible global one.
+It is therefore possible to have local (or even module-level private) containers in addition to a possible global one.

 ## Syntax